Stumbling stunner! Rays shock Dodgers in 9th, tie Series 2-2

 Corey Seager and Justin Turner both had four hits with a solo homer for the Dodgers, who nearly went into Game 5 on Sunday night with a 3-1 series lead.
 They’ll send three-time NL Cy Young Award winner Clayton Kershaw to the mound on regular rest after winning Game 1 on Tuesday night.

 Cody Bellinger, a Gold Glove finalist in center field, was switched to designated hitter just over an hour before the game because of back stiffness, trading places with AJ Pollock in the lineup.
 Taylor, also a second baseman, started in left field and moved to center after Joc Pederson pinch-hit for Pollock in the seventh and then took over in left.
+Only Taylor was charged with an error on the final play.

-Turner said there was no way for Smith to have known Arozarena fell.
+Turner said there was no way for Dodgers catcher Smith to have known Arozarena fell.

 “He was trying to catch the ball and put a quick tag down.
 If he’d have known he fell, he probably would have taken his time and made sure he caught it,” Turner said.
 “Not sure what happened in center.
 That’s uncharacteristic for us.”